What are anti-wrinkle injections and anti-ageing treatments in Peterborough and Kings Lynn?

 - Excessive sweating of the armpits (hyperhidrosis)

-BOTOX is not licensed in the UK for use in cosmetic treatment, apart from the treatment of frown lines.
-The Cosmetic Clinic uses VISTABEL which is the only licensed BOTOX for frown lines.
-However BOTOX can also be used to treat forehead lines, smile lines, to achieve a brow lift, certain areas in the lower face and neck treatment (Nefertiti jawline treatment to tighten the jowls).Therfore, if your doctor has recommended this treatment for you, the following information may be of help:
+The Cosmetic Clinic uses Botox Cosmetic as it is widely studied and researched.
+The safety and effectiveness profile of BOTOX® Cosmetic has been proven in more than 16 years of published research and described in 528 articles in peer-reviewed scientific and medical journals.
+BOTOX® Cosmetic has become the most widely researched and studied treatment of its kind.
+However BOTOX can also be used to treat forehead lines, smile lines, to achieve a brow lift, certain areas in the lower face and neck treatment (Nefertiti jawline treatment to tighten the jowls).Therefore, if your doctor has recommended this treatment for you, the following information may be of help:

 A doctor is able to recommend and prescribe any prescription medicine even if it is not approved for the use he/she is considering.